 Home Baked Bread and Memories

-My fond memories of growing up with the smell and taste of the best bread I have ever had in my life to this day is also why part of going Paleo is so hard.
-My favorite part of the meal at a restaurant has always been the bread served at the beginning of it.
-So I get why so many people are resistant to the idea of living without grains in their diet.
+My favorite part of the meal at a restaurant is and has always been the bread served at the beginning of it.
+So I get why so many people are resistant to the idea of living gluten free.
 With the research being done now and when so many autoimmune diseases can be linked to gluten I had to see the writing on the wall and cut out the bread and other gluten foods.
-I want to be healthy into my old age and not follow into my Grandmother's footsteps ending up with diabetes and an autoimmune disease, both of which my be put in check from giving up the grain.
+I want to be healthy into my old age and not follow into my Grandmother's footsteps ending up with diabetes, arthritis and any other autoimmune disease, both of which may be put in check from giving up the grain.
+Edit: As of this edit (11/12/23)there are so many gluten free options available that lots of breads can be made to taste pretty good.
+Not like the old days but there are many that are pretty decent tasting.

-If you are unsure what an autoimmune disease is here's a list of some of them: myasthenia gravis, Addison's, Lupus, polymyalgia rheumatica, scleroderma, vitiligo, ulcerative colitis, and Graves'.
+If you are unsure what an autoimmune disease is here's a list of some of them: myasthenia gravis, Addison's, Lupus, polymyalgia rheumatica, scleroderma, vitiligo, ulcerative colitis, and Graves.
 Other diseases and symptoms: alopecia, autoimmune thyroiditis, schizophrenia, depression, rheumatioid arthritis, fibromyagia, and something many would probably not even associate with anything other than what it is, recurrent urinary tract infection!

 So do your research, read about gluten and disease and make your decision.
 I have my loving memories of my Grandmother and time spent with her baking bread and pies.
 That's the good part.
 Then I think about how she died and how it could have been different, how her end of life years could have been pleasant instead of riddled with pain.